Puerto Rico exits bankruptcy after grueling debt negotiation

 The island is still trying to recover from the hurricane as well as a series of powerful earthquakes that struck its southern region starting in late 2019.
 The coronavirus pandemic also has been a serious setback.

-Still unresolved are the bankruptcy proceedings for Puerto Rico’s Highways and Transportation Authority and the Electric Power Company, which owes nearly $9 billion, the largest debt of any government agency.
+Still unresolved are the bankruptcy proceedings for the $5.8 billion in debt held by Puerto Rico’s Highways and Transportation Authority and the Electric Power Company, which owes $9 billion, the largest debt of any government agency.

 In early March, Puerto Rico’s governor announced he was canceling a debt restructuring deal for the power company, saying that worsening inflation, surging oil prices and other factors had changed significantly since the deal was negotiated with creditors in 2019.